markito/geode-docker/README.md

 But in order to have real fun with containers you are probably better of using something like docker-compose or kubernetes.
 Those examples will come next.

-# Creating an Apache Geode cluster using multiple containers
+# Creating a cluster using multiple containers

 ...Create a docker-compose.yml